CrunchyData/pgSimload/doc/03_overview_of_flags_and_parameters.md

 request.

-If the value is less than 1, pgSimload will assume you only want to run it once in the Patroni watcher mode.
+If the value is less than 1, pgSimload will assume you only want to run it once in the Patroni-Watcher mode.

 **Format**